antinatura/antinatura.github.io/_pages/uni.md

 **Description:** Introduction to the issues and practicalities involved in securing computer systems and the framework within which computer security specialists would need to operate.

 **Coursework:**
-- Group presentation on cybersecurity laws in the UK and an another country (our group chose Russia).
+- Group presentation on cybersecurity laws in the UK and an another country of choice (our group chose Russia).
 - A small research project related to an topic of computer security that interests me.
 I chose steganography. [(Link)](https://antinatura.github.io/assets/documents/CMP110_Unit2_Report.pdf)

 **Grade:** A